opnsense/tools/README.md

     # make iso

+A serial memstic image for is created using:

+    # make serial

-A memstick image for VGA and serial is created using:
+A vga memstic image for is created using:

-    # make memstick
+    # make vga

 A direct disk image in NanoBSD style is created using: